About The Squash Lake Association

 The SLA began formal lake level monitoring in spring of 2023.
 Since we started monitoring, the lake levels have been on a downward trend.
 Once we have data issues worked out with the DNR, we will post the data showing the trends.

 Your membership contribution of $25 enables us to advocate for and protect Squash Lake for now and the future.
-In addition to your annual dues, please consider supporting fisheries improvement, lake level monitoring, education and social programs and our inspectors.
-Thank you for supporting our lake.

 Join Now